alvaro-mediina/DSL-with-Haskell/README.md

 **Author**: Medina Alvaro - Soria Pedro - Teruel Belén

-**Note**: In this README.md you will find: Homework, some theoretical questions about the Functional Paradigm and how to run the DSL to visualize the Escher image.
+**Note**: In this README.md you will find: Tasks, some theoretical questions about the Functional Paradigm and how to run the DSL to visualize the Escher image.

 The instructions for this laboratory can be found in: https://tinyurl.com/funcional-2024-famaf